abdicodes/bicycles-app/README.md

 # Testing

+**_ Before running tests you will need to to install node modules in your machine _** you can achinve this by running root dir in your shell and run the command `npm install`

+then also install React node modules by going to dir "frontend" and running the same command

+`cd frontend` then `npm install`

 UI unit testing are performed testing the Trips and Stations container components. the test folder located in frontend folder under name `__test__`